For students, the high school years can be a whirlwind of growth, enlightenment…and stress.

 Help: With Cost Savings and Financing

-When it comes to applying for college, tens of thousands of dollars is a lot to give a teenager responsibility for.
+When it comes to applying for college, tens of thousands of dollars is a lot of money to expect a teenager to be responsible for.

-Help them understand how much schools cost, and the fact that different colleges can cost vastly different amounts.
+Help them understand how much schools cost, the amount of debt they can possibly be saddled with, and the fact that different colleges can cost vastly different amounts.

 You’ll also have to fill out a lot of financial paperwork before your student can apply for loans, merit aid, and scholarships.

 When the aid packages come in, talk through them with your child so they can understand what’s being offered.

 Hold Back: Applications and Essays

-This is a good spot to step back and let your student take the lead.
+This is a good place to step back from and let your student take the lead.

 The bottom line is, if they don’t finish the applications and essays, they won’t be admitted to school.

-As one parent in our group noted:
+One parent in our group noted:

 He is smart and capable and if the worst thing that happens is a gap year where he has to get a job then he will get different kind of education.”

 If your student is not disciplined enough to finish essays and admissions, they can deal with the consequences and try again next year.

 We have to be careful to let our children choose their lives, rather than trying to live it for them.
-This is one area you can do that in.

 Help: Choosing the Right School

 There are many, many options and a student may feel that if they don’t make the “one perfect choice” their life will be ruined.

 You can reassure them that there are a lot of right choices, and talk with them to prioritize what they want in a school.
-Cost is one factor, but so is school size, culture, degree programs, and much more.

 You can help them work through these options and make a choice they are comfortable with.